QATMA: Quantization-Aware Training with Multimodal Alignment for Open-Vocabulary Object Detection: Experiments

 \Cref{tab:ablation} analyzes the individual contributions of the curriculum strategy and KD on YOLO-World-L with 4-4-8 (Ch-T-H) quantization.
-Applying only the curriculum (CQAT) to QAT (AP 11.4) yields AP 12.6 (+1.2), while applying KD alone yields only AP 11.8 (+0.4).
-This indicates that KD struggles without the stable optimization foundation provided by the curriculum.
-Combining both achieves AP 14.8 (+3.4), far exceeding the sum of their individual gains (+1.6).
+Applying only the curriculum (CQAT) to QAT (AP 12.8) yields AP 14.0 (+1.2), while applying KD alone yields only AP 13.1 (+0.3).
+Combining both achieves AP 16.1 (+3.3), far exceeding the sum of their individual gains (+1.5).
 This strong synergy confirms that the curriculum is an essential foundation for KD to operate effectively.